Installation

 (executable

-For the best development experience, we recommend using VS Code with the OCaml Platform extension.
+For the best development experience, use an editor with OCaml LSP support:

 Troubleshooting

-Missing system libraries: Ensure Cairo and SDL2 are installed with development headers.
+Missing system libraries: If Hugin fails to build, ensure Cairo and SDL2 development headers are installed.

-Opam switch issues: Always run eval $(opam env) after creating or switching opam switches.
+Opam switch issues: Run eval $(opam env) after creating or switching opam switches.